vboyev-MSFT/defender-docs/exposure-management/PaloAlto-data-connector.md

 XXXXXXX

 ## Establish Palo Alto Connection in Exposure Management

+To establish a connection with Palo Alto in Exposure Management, follow these steps:

 1. Open the [Data Connectors](https://security.microsoft.com/exposure-data-connectors) from the Exposure Management navigation and select **Connect** in the Palo Alto tile.
 1. Enter your Palo xxxx details and select **Connect**.